Omni

 Use Cases

-• Keep Claude Code focused on errors by filtering out 2,800 lines of test noise during a debugging loop.
+• Keep Claude Code focused on errors by filtering out passing test noise during debugging loops.

-• Share filtered context between multiple agents (Cursor and Claude Code) using the omni_agents memory layer.
+• Share filtered context between multiple agents (e.g., Cursor and Claude Code) using the SQLite memory layer.

-• Monitor long-running kubectl get pods outputs without wasting tokens on unchanged statuses.
+• Monitor kubectl get pods without wasting tokens on unchanged statuses.

-• Track hot files and dependency impacts across a CI/CD pipeline to prevent hallucinations in agents.
+• Track hot files and dependency impacts across CI/CD pipelines to prevent agent hallucinations.

 • Run autonomous loops with OMNI_LOOP_BUDGET and OMNI_LOOP_GOAL for iterative coding tasks.